Matthieu Blazy’s Structural Reset at Chanel

 (Cotton Tweed / Black)

-If compressed tweeds represent one direction, reconstructed open-weave tweeds represent another.
+If compressed tweeds represent one direction, reconstructed open-weave tweeds represent the opposite.

-Instead of density, these fabrics rely on spacing.
+These fabrics rely on spacing rather than density.
 Warp and weft do not fully consolidate.
-Portions of the structure are intentionally left open, creating a network rather than a surface.
+Portions of the structure are intentionally left open, creating a network rather than a solid surface.
+The yarns appear to rest on top of the structure rather than being locked into it.

 (Silk & Mixed Fibres / Black & White)